Skip to contents

 The source data is the highest level of metadata with a row corresponding to each original experimental or source material object.
 An example source dataframe is included in the qSIP2 package called example_source_df.

-The first few rows of example_source_df
+Table 1: The first few rows of example_source_df

 source total_copies_per_g total_dna Isotope Moisture isotopolog